auth0-samples/auth0-winformsWPF-samples/README.md

-# # Auth0 WinformsWPF Samples
+# Auth0 WinformsWPF Samples
 <img src="https://img.shields.io/badge/community-driven-brightgreen.svg"/> <br>

 To start playing with our WinformsWPF sample make use of this repo.
-You can also view another sample [here]([https://github.com/auth0/Auth0.WinformsWPF](https://github.com/auth0/Auth0.WinformsWPF))

 This repo is supported and maintained by Community Developers, not Auth0.
-For more information about different support levels check https://auth0.com/docs/support/matrix .
+For more information about different support levels check https://auth0.com/docs/support/matrix.

 ## Contribute